vmware-archive/kubeless/docs/architecture.md

 Available Commands:
-  autoscale         manage autoscale to function on Kubeless function          function specific operations get-server-config Print the current configuration of the controller help              Help about any command
+  autoscale         manage autoscale to function on Kubeless completion        Output shell completion code for the specified shell. function          function specific operations get-server-config Print the current configuration of the controller help              Help about any command